booyaa/overflow/databases/oracle/readme.md

 as of timestamp(sysdate-1/24); -- an hour ago
 ```

+See also: auditing refresh groups.

-###SCN to timestamp (another alternative way to view the data, use rowid for deduping)
+## SCN to timestamp (another alternative way to view the data, use rowid for deduping)

 ```
 select SCN_TO_TIMESTAMP(ORA_ROWSCN)